 - Make everyone feel heard.

-- Don’t forget that it’s about the team and not about you or another co-worker.
+- Don’t forget that it’s about the teamwork and collaboration and not about you or another co-worker.

 Basic Rules of Productive and Effective Dialogue